devhulk/gotep/prompts/prompts.md

 Its worth noting that even with the ChatGPT3.5 prompt above the results were "more" accurate then the ChatGPT3.5 response.
 GPT4 just gave a lot more room for additional context.

 I could still add around another 20K characters worth of content to my prompt with GPT4 which would could potentially provide a much higher degree of accuracy.

+I also found it interesting that ChatGPT3.5's response seemed to be longer and less accurate vs GPT4 had a shorter but seemingly more accurate response.

 # Prompts and Responses